dlt-hub/bigquery-motherduck/bigquery_duckdb/README.md

         client = bigquery.Client(credentials=credentials)
     ```

-    Using `dlt.secrets.get` you can fetch the credentials from `.dlt/secrets.toml`.
+    Using `dlt.secrets.get` you can fetch the credentials that you added in `.dlt/secrets.toml`.

-    2. Query the BigQuery API to get GA4 data for a period of 1 month
+    2. Query the BigQuery API:
+    Using a query string, specify which data you want to load from BigQuery and have the function return the rows as the output.
     ```
         query_str = f"""
             select * from <ga_events_table>